Chloride and wastewater facilities

 Municipal stormwater permittees must:

-Regulatory mechanism(s) of cities and townships must require proper salt storage at commercial, institutional, and non-NPDES permitted industrial facilities.
+- Require proper salt storage at commercial, institutional, and non-NPDES permitted industrial facilities.

 All individuals that perform winter maintenance activities for the permittee should receive training that includes the importance of protecting water quality, BMPs to minimize the use of deicers, and tools and resources to assist in winter maintenance.
 The permittee may use training materials from MPCA's Smart Salting training.